How to Support the Best Soul Food Restaurants in the U.S.

 Mikki’s current takeout only menu changes throughout the week at both locations, as a few food items are only served on certain days.
 Main dishes like oxtail, turkey wings, smothered pork chops, and smothered baked chicken are served daily, but the fried chicken and catfish are only served on Fridays and Sundays..

 Valerie Jones and Kim Floyd, Houston-based founders of 2 Girls Who Travel, a joint blog where the two review Houston events and restaurants consider all of the food at Mikki’s to be tasty and generous in portion.
 But for Jones and Floyd, the sides are the real standouts.

-“Save time and order the greens, sweet potatoes, and mac’n cheese,” they said.
+“Save time and order the greens, sweet potatoes, and mac’n cheese,” they says.
 “We’ve never had sweet potatoes so sweet and delicious.”